Gymnast1992/Portfolio_Sause-Labs/README.md

 # testove_softonix
-Testove zavdannia dlia nastupnogo interview
+Testove zavdannia

 # Cypress E2E, API Tests for SoftOnix

 Overview:

-This repository contains automated e2e UI and API tests for the SoftOnix project using Cypress framework.
+This repository contains automated e2e UI (login and purchase) tests and API (POST, GET, PUT, DELETE) requests for the SoftOnix project using Cypress framework.

 # Before running the tests, ensure the following tools are installed: